-The Gio armchair is dedicated to living in the open air, included in a collection with a contemporary classic accent designed by Antonio Citterio, which developed from solid teak structures with a special antique grey finish, which gives the wood a particular lived-in aspect and silver-grey reflective quality.
+The Gio armchair is dedicated to living in the open air, included in a collection with a contemporary classic accent designed by Antonio Citterio, which developed from solid natural teakwood or with a special antique grey finish structures, which gives the wood a particular lived-in aspect and silver-grey reflective quality.
 To ensure a better insulation from the weather, all the padded elements have a polyester cover with waterproof treatment, and the fabrics are certified for resistance to weathering, UV rays, chlorine and sea spray.

 high density polyester fibre